stuomas/gore/README.md

 `go get github.com/stuomas/gore`

 ## Usage
-Set the parameters in the configuration file and command `gore <possible flags> /path/to/directory` Optionally, set the parameters as arguments:
+Set the parameters in the configuration file and command `gore <possible parameters> /path/to/source.go` or from inside the working directory just command `gore`

+Optionally, set the parameters as arguments:
 ```
   -help